Georges Bataille's Story of the Eye: Reviews

-Dr. Beth Johnson of University of Leeds' School of Media and Communication wrote a monograph on McElhinney's movie titled "Realism, Real Sex, And The Experimental Film - Mediating Eroticism in 'Georges Bataille's Story of the Eye.'"
-The critical study is included in the Palgrave-Macmillan's volume Realism and the Audiovisual Media, edited by Lucia Nagib and Cecilia Mello which seeks to "examines two recent phenomena: the return of realist tendencies and practices in world cinema and television, and the 'rehabilitation' of realism in film and media theory."

-In "Realism, Real Sex, And The Experimental Film - Mediating Eroticism in 'Gerorges Bataille's Story of the Eye," Johnson writes that McElhinney's film is "an account not of the life, but of the myth of Georges Bataille" and that the "extensive use of mirrors throughout the film points to the importance of self-reflexive spectatorship."
+In "Realism, Real Sex, and the Experimental Film – Mediating Eroticism in Georges Bataille's Story of the Eye", Johnson writes that McElhinney's film is "an account not of the life, but of the myth of Georges Bataille" and that the "extensive use of mirrors throughout the film points to the importance of self-reflexive spectatorship."
 Johnson goes onto explore how McElhinney purposefully 'misuses' the 'uncanny' and that these "deliberate 'uncanny' misconceptions are a signal that Bataille haunt McElhinney's scene but is not part of it" surmising that "McElhinney's appropriation of Batallie's novella indicates his own avant-garde status as a director who has chosen formally to revise serious sexual literature on screen in a non-titillating way."

-Describing Geroges Bataille's Story of the Eye, Johnson pens that "McElhinney dispenses (almost entirely) with conventions that differentiate film from visual and video art.
+Describing Georges Bataille's Story of the Eye, Johnson writes that, "McElhinney dispenses (almost entirely) with conventions that differentiate film from visual and video art.
 Speech is purposefully sparse, relationships between characters are neither explained nor set against any recognizable moral/familial scheme, and there is little narrative or plot.
 Interestingly, whereas McElhinney designates his work as film, conventionally the text appears to adhere to definitions of video art" and that the "effect on the spectator can thus be perceived as a violent rocking motion, leaving the viewer with a feeling of disorientation, nausea, and fascination."